-When dough has risen well, take out and place on a very slightly flared work space.
-Too much flout will make it difficult to roll.
+When dough has risen well, take out and place on a very slightly floured work space.
+Too much flour will make it difficult to roll.
 Cut dough in to 2 equal section.
 (2 Challahs)

 Take one section and divide into 3 pieces.
 Form into 3 balls with the palm of your hand on top of each piece, turning your hand in circles until the dough looks like a ball.
 It doesn't have to be perfect circles.
 Set aside and do the same with the other section.

 Starting with the first ball you made (I always start with the first since it's rested and will start to rise soon) roll out to a thin oval shape from the middle upwards and from the middle downwards alternating until you get the required shape.
 Do the same with each piece.

 This is the shape you should end up with